 Sharing and exporting

-This round goes to Samsung Notes because the app offers to share and exporting notes.
+This round goes to Samsung Notes because the app offers to share and export notes.
 In comparison, Evernote only offers sharing features.

 Samsung Notes allows the collaboration of notebooks and pages.
 One can also export an SDOCX file, which can be opened in Samsung Notes, including the PC version.